dusk-network/docs-public/src/content/docs/getting-started/vm/01-sc-on-dusk/02-transactions.md

 title: Transactions in Dusk
 ---

-Transactions in Dusk are managed by the <a href="https://github.com/dusk-network/rusk/tree/master/contracts/transfer" target="_blank">Transfer Contract</a> .
+Transactions in Dusk are managed by the <a href="https://github.com/dusk-network/rusk/tree/master/contracts/transfer" target="_blank">Transfer Contract</a>.
 The Transfer Contract implements both a UTXO and account-based model through [Phoenix](/learn/dusk-protocol/transaction_models/phoenix) and [Moonlight](/learn/dusk-protocol/transaction_models/moonlight) to handle transfers of the native currency, gas payments, and serve as a contract execution entry point.

 # Transfer Contract

-The <a href="https://github.com/dusk-network/rusk/tree/master/contracts/transfer" target="_blank">Transfer Contract</a> is a vital component of the Dusk network, responsible for verifying transactions and managing gas payments using Phoenix's obfuscated notes.
+The <a href="https://github.com/dusk-network/rusk/tree/master/contracts/transfer" target="_blank">Transfer Contract</a> is a vital component of the Dusk network, responsible for verifying transactions and managing gas payments.

 The Transfer Contract maintains a Merkle tree structure to store obfuscated notes, representing unspent transaction outputs (UTXOs).
 To spend a note, users must provide a zero-knowledge proof, enabling them to spend valid notes without revealing any details.